EpossDev/epossdev/README.md

 🚀 My first [website](https://epossdev.github.io/misterx) is online, it is used to play a game in real fife, so unfortunately you can't use it personally.</br>
 🔭 I'm currently working on another [website](https://epossdev.github.io/game) that will also be used to play a game in real life.

-👀 But my website, where I will post all my projects, is coming soon.
+👀 But my personal website, where I will post all my projects, is coming soon.

 <!--
 **EpossDev/epossdev** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.